 With the The Vampire Diaries TV adaptation airing in the midst of the Twilight craze, many twitards believed Vampire Diaries stole most of its elements from Twilight.
 The Vampire Diaries books were published in the nineties.
 It is not an unreasonable suspicion, however, that the popularity of Twilight had something to do with the Vampire Diaries being adapted for TV.
 The TV show is virtually In-Name-Only in relation to the books in any case, and many changes did undeniably make it more similar to Twilight (though those things being unchanged would have encouraged even more comparisons to Buffy the Vampire Slayer).

 The Sookie Stackhouse books were written a couple years before the Twilight novels, and True Blood premiered about two months before the first Twilight movie.
 Although it is likely that the popularity of Twilight did have something to do with the timing of the adaptation.

 There are those who think TV series based upon vampire culture is a recent innovation, but True Blood and Vampire Diaries are only recent examples of the genre.
-For example, there was Kindred: The Embraced in 1996, Moonlight, and Forever Knight, to name a few, not to mention, of course, the Buffy/Angel franchise launched in the early 1990s.
+For example, there was Kindred: The Embraced in 1996, Moonlight, and Forever Knight, to name a few, not to mention, of course, the Buffy/Angel franchise.
 And before any of the above was Dark Shadows — not a stupid film starring Johnny Depp, but a 1960s soap opera that featured a vampire named Barnabas Collins as its dark and brooding protagonist.
 It was revived decades later in the 1990s.